rpclib/rpclib/doc/pages/primer.md

 Knowledge-wise, this tutorial assumes that you have an intermediate grasp of C++ and that you have an idea of what [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) (Remote Procedure Call) is.

-For your build environment, make sure that you are able to compile and link a program with `callme`.
+For your build environment, make sure that you are able to compile and link a program with `rpclib`.
 The [Getting Started](gettingstarted.md) page can help you with that.

 ## Introduction

-`callme` is a RPC library that provides both a _client_ and a _server_ implementation.
+`rpclib` is a RPC library that provides both a _client_ and a _server_ implementation.
 The _server_ allows you to expose functions of your program to be called remotely, while the _client_ allows you to call functions of servers.
-You can use the `callme` client and server in tandem (even in the same program, if you want to), but it's not a requirement.
+You can use the `rpclib` client and server in tandem (even in the same program, if you want to), but it's not a requirement.

-As other RPC libraries, `callme` is a good candidate for inter-process communication.
+As other RPC libraries, `rpclib` is a good candidate for inter-process communication.
 Also, there exist many implementations of the protocol in a large amount of languages, which makes it a possible inter-language communication bridge.

-msgpack-RPC is the protocol that `callme` uses for dispatching and encoding calls to functions.
+msgpack-RPC is the protocol that `rpclib` uses for dispatching and encoding calls to functions.
 The protocol is based on [msgpack](http://msgpack.org), a fast and compact format.
 For details on how exactly it is structured, see the [Specification](spec.md) chapter.

 # Writing servers